idiosyncratics001/fibe-env/readme.md

-Managing environment variables and distribution
+###Managing environment variables and distribution

-===

 ES6 styled .env settings and distribution throughout your application.